Cable cell mechanisms¶

 - __getitem__(name)¶

-Look up mechanism meta data with name.
+Look up mechanism metadata with name.

 import arbor cat = arbor.default_catalogue() # Print default value and units for gnabar parameter of hh. print(cat['hh'].parameters['gnabar'])